Dominic Mathias MBACP (registered)

 How do you work with clients?

-- Enables you to understand the protective responses that can be the result of traumatic experiences and develop effective ways to help re-regulate emotional distress
+- Enables you to understand the protective responses (sometimes called 'triggers') that can be the result of traumatic experiences.

-- Helps you identify internal conflicts between the different 'parts' of you and provides a means for you to foster internal compassion and empathy
+- Supports you to identify internal conflicts between the different 'parts' of you and provides a means for you to foster internal compassion and empathy.

 Can I afford it?